Muhammad among top 10 baby names in US

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW YORK: For the first time, Muhammad is one of the top 10 most popular baby names for boys in the United States, according to data from the parenting website BabyCenter.
+NEW YORK: For the first time, Muhammad has made it one of the top 10 most popular baby names for boys in the United States, according to data from the parenting website BabyCenter.

-Muhammad ranks at No. 10, up four spots from last year.
-The name has been climbing steadily on BabyCenter’s rankings over the years and first entered the top 100 in 2013.

 The Social Security Administration also ranks the popularity of baby names using records of all babies born in the US, but the agency treats each unique spelling as a separate name.
 The agency has not released its own list, but Social Security data shows Muhammad rose from No. 620 in 2000 to No. 345 in 2018.
 The agency does not include varied spellings in that ranking.